-There has been one resignation from the Governing Board during the year end 31st August 2016.
+There have been three resignations from the Governing Board during the year end 31st August 2017.
 The Governing Board has a succession planning model to enable them to effectively plan and make appointments to ensure that the Governing Board remains at maximum capacity.